c-h-russell-walker/photo-gallery/README.md

 Run `grunt` to run through tests and be sure it builds with no errors

 Run `grunt serve` to see the app run locally in your browser: http://localhost:9000/#/

+## TODO - Write up instructions on use for Zipped version of project